Grislow/KnowledgeBase/resources/glossary.md

 * __Token__ - some data stored on the client side that can be directly or indirectly matched with some data stored on the server side.

 <u>Methodologies</u>:
 * <u>__Basic Authentication__</u> - or basic HTTP authentication is when a user name and password are included in the HTTP request header.
-Credentials are stored in base64 format seperated by a semicolon.
+Credentials are stored in base64 format separated by a semicolon.
 Does not require cookies, session identifiers, login pages, handshakes
     * `https://johndoe:pass123@www.example.com/index.html`
 * <u>__Cookie Authentication__</u> - server verifies credentials sent through an HTTP request.
 If verified a session id is created server side and sent back to client via cookie.
 When the user logs out session id is cleared from server and client cookies.
 * <u>__Token Authentication__</u> - upon verifying credentials received from the client the server generates a signed web token and sends it back to the client.
 The server does not store the token, only verifies it.
 The client stores the token in local storage, session storage or cookies.
 A popular implementation is the __JSON Web Token(JWT)__.
 The token usually consists of 3 parts which are Base65Url encoded and dot delimited:
     * __Header__ - token type(ex.
 JWT), signing algorithm(ex.
 HMAC, SHA256, RSA)
     * __Payload__ -  consists of _claims_ - user data.
 Payload is not encrypted so dont store sensitive data in it.
 Three types of claims:
         * __Registered__ - set of predefined claims like __iss__(issuer), __exp__(expiration date), __sub__(subject) or __aud__(audience)
         * __Public__ - custom public claims.
-Can cause namespace collision(unless defined appropriatly)
+Can cause namespace collision(unless defined appropriately)
         * __Private__ - custom private claims.
 Allow sharing information between parties that agree to use that type of claim
     * __Signature__ - the result of signing encoded header, encoded payload and a secret using the tokens algorithm.
 This verifies the message wasnt changed along the way.
 * <u>__3rd Party Authentication__</u> -  authentication happens through a 3rd party called an __identity provider__.
 The identity provider generates a token based on passed credentials.